tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/ipv6-networks-vnc.rst

 Adding IPv6 Peers
 -----------------

-The procedure to add an IPv6 BGP peer in Contrail is similar to adding an IPv4 peer.
+The procedure to add an IPv6 BGP peer in Tungsten Fabric is similar to adding an IPv4 peer.
 Select **Configure > Infrastructure > BGP Peers** , include ``inet6-vpn`` in the Address Family list to allow advertisement of IPv6 addresses.

 A sample is shown in the following.